FREE MASTERCLASS

 LinkedIn Learning evolved from Lynda.com and other predecessor platforms.
 It uses insights from its professional network about the skills that are in high demand among employers.

 With LinkedIn Learning for Business, it provides learning content that is intended to close the skills gap between existing and required skills.
-Prices need to be agreed individually.
+Prices need to be agreed upon individually.
 Interested organizations can test the available functions with a free demo version.

 Benefits of E-learning